GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 ---

-Between the two, I prefer **APIs**—they're cleaner, more stable, and meant to be used.
+Between the two, I prefer **APIs**.
+They're cleaner, more stable, and meant to be used.
 But if a vendor doesn’t provide one, then you have to make do and scrape.

 That’s just how it is.
-That’s life—sometimes you just have to make do with what you’ve got.
+That’s life.
+Sometimes you just have to make do with what you’ve got.

 ---